How Can We Save Coral? Coral Reefs Are In Danger

 Food Security

-Around the world, coral reefs have an essential part in giving food to more than 500 million individuals living on or close to the coast.
+Around the world, coral reefs are essential in providing food to more than 500 million individuals living on or near the coast.

 Income